 Day 5: Kuranda Village with Scenic Train and Cableway

 This morning, board the Skyrail Rainforest Cableway for an unforgettable ride over the rainforest canopy.
 Embrace the opportunity to explore the forest floor up close with access to specially designed boardwalks.
 Your evening is at leisure to enjoy your tropical surroundings.
 (B)

 Day 6: Cairns – Ayers Rock

-Stay at the Sails in the Desert.
 Fly to Uluru (the Aboriginal name for Ayers Rock) in the heart of the Australian Outback.
 Tour the sandstone domes known as Kata Tjuta and the beautiful area surrounding the base of “The Rock.”
 Later, witness a stunning sunset over a glass of champagne as the Rock’s hues change dramatically with the setting sun.
-(B)
+(B).
+Stay at the Sails in the Desert Hotel.

 Day 7: Ayers Rock – Alice Springs

 Hop over the “Red Centre” on a short flight to Alice Springs.
 Tour the area and learn how people once communicated in the remote Outback at the Old Telegraph Station, dating back to the 1800s.
 Visit the School of the Air to find out more about the educational system of the Outback.
 There’s even a chance of witnessing a class in session!
 Become locally invested as you have the opportunity to meet the young Aboriginal group, Drum Atweme.
 Supported by the Collette Foundation,* Drum Atweme is a musical group comprised of at-risk youth from the local community.
 Tonight, continue your cultural immersion with a memorable bush dinner set against the backdrop of this unique desert environment.
 (B, D).
 Stay at the Doubletree By Hilton Alice Springs.